kkobialka/Ekstraklasa2021/readme.md

 # Donate

-If you like this app please donate
+If you like this project please donate

 Bitcoin: